 When the content, images, design represent as a solution to the pain points of the customer (which usually trigger emotions), there is a high chance of a conversion.

 Mistake 2: Slow Site Speed

-Some website owners do a lot of chest thumping after making the site live.
-On checking it, you will identify that there are a lot of Java and CSS used to making it look fancy.
+Some website owners do a lot of chest-thumping after making the site live.
+On checking it, you will identify that there are a lot of Java and CSS used to make it look fancy.

 Unfortunately, fancy websites don’t always lead to conversions!